damadei/BotServiceStressToolkit/readme.md

 [Apache JMeter](http://jmeter.apache.org) is an open source stress testing tool which simplifies authoring, execution and analysis of stress tests using a friendly interface.

+This toolkit provides the following features:
-This toolkit leverages JMeter to make it easy to perform stress tests on Bots, something which is not so trivial given the async nature of Bots.
-It's capable of not only making requests to the bots but also receive the responses, assert it (if needed) and measure things like throughput and latency of your Bot Service applications.
+* Leverages JMeter to make it easy and visual to perform stress tests on Bots.
+* Capable of not only making requests to the Bots but also receive the responses.
+* Capable of asserting responses if needed.
+* Capable of loading test data from files or other data sources supported by JMeter (sample [here](https://jmeter.apache.org/usermanual/component_reference.html#CSV_Data_Set_Config)).
+* Measures throughput and latency of your Bot Service applications.
+* Able to stress test bots running locally or in Azure Bot Service.

 ## Why do I need a toolkit to test my bots?
 Click [HERE](./docs/why.md) to understand why you need a toolkit to test your bots with Apache JMeter.